Georgia Tech: Athletics

-Georgia Tech teams are variously known as the Yellow Jackets, the Ramblin' Wreck and the Engineers; but the official nickname is Yellow Jackets.
-They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level for football), as the Georgia Tech Yellow Jackets, primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1979–80 season (a year after they officially joined the conference before beginning conference play), Coastal Division in any sports split into a divisional format since the 2005–06 season.
-The Yellow Jackets previously competed as a charter member of the Metro Conference from 1975–76 to 1977–78, as a charter member of the Southeastern Conference (SEC) from 1932–33 to 1963–64, as a charter of the Southern Conference (SoCon) from 1921–22 to 1931–32, and as a charter member of the Southern Intercollegiate Athletic Association (SIAA) from 1895–96 to 1920–21.
-They also competed as an Independent from 1964–65 to 1974–75 and on the 1978–79 season.
-Men's sports include baseball, basketball, cross country, football, golf, swimming & diving, cheerleading, tennis and track & field; while women's sports include basketball, cross country, softball, swimming and diving, tennis, track & field, cheerleading, and volleyball.
-Their cheerleading squad has, in the past, only competed the National Cheerleaders & Dance Association (NCA & NDA) College Nationals along with Buzz and the Goldrush dance team competing here as well.
-However, in the 2022 season, Goldrush competed at the Universal Cheerleaders & Dance Association (UCA & UDA) College Nationals for the first time and in 2023 the cheer team will compete here for the first time as well.
+Georgia Tech teams are variously known as the Yellow Jackets, the Ramblin' Wreck and the Engineers; but are officially known as the Georgia Tech Yellow Jackets.
+They compete as a member of the NCAA Division I level, primarily in the Atlantic Coast Conference (ACC) for all sports since the 1979–80 season.

 The Institute mascots are Buzz and the Ramblin' Wreck.
-The institute's traditional football rival is the University of Georgia; the rivalry is considered one of the fiercest in college football.
-The rivalry is commonly referred to as Clean, Old-Fashioned Hate, which is also the title of a book about the subject.
+The Institute's traditional football rival is the University of Georgia.
+The rivalry is commonly referred to as Clean, Old-Fashioned Hate.
 There is also a long-standing rivalry with Clemson.
-Tech has eighteen varsity sports: football, women's and men's basketball, baseball, softball, volleyball, golf, men's and women's tennis, men's and women's swimming and diving, men's and women's track and field, men's and women's cross country, and coed cheerleading.
+Georgia Tech has 14 varsity sports: football, women's and men's basketball, baseball, softball, volleyball, golf, men's and women's tennis, men's and women's swimming and diving, men's and women's track and field, men's and women's cross country, and coed cheerleading.
 Four Georgia Tech football teams were selected as national champions in news polls: 1917, 1928, 1952, and 1990.
-In May 2007, the women's tennis team won the NCAA National Championship with a 4–2 victory over UCLA, the first ever national title granted by the NCAA to Tech.
+In May 2007, the women's tennis team won the NCAA National Championship with a 4–2 victory over UCLA, the first ever national title granted by the NCAA to Georgia Tech.

+Georgia Tech participates in many non-NCAA sanctioned club sports, including airsoft, cycling, ice hockey, and wrestling.
+Many club sports take place at the Georgia Tech Aquatic Center, where swimming, diving, water polo, and the swimming portion of the modern pentathlon competitions for the 1996 Summer Olympics were held.